-A Rundown of the Down-Ballot Results with Clean Energy Implications
+A Rundown of the Down-Ballot Results With Clean Energy Implications

 Despite the gain by Democrats, the new makeup of the commission could imperil Arizona’s clean energy plans.
 Two Republicans who voted in favor of the measure were not running for those same seats in 2020.
 Republican incumbent Lea Márquez Peterson, who voted against the 100 percent plan, kept her seat.
 Arizonans also elected another Republican, Jim O’Connor, who has said he does not support the 100 percent plan.

-Just one Democrat, Anna Tovar, won election.
+Just one Democrat, Anna Tovar, was elected.
 She ran under a banner of “Solar Team 2020” along with two other Democrats.
 That group got millions in campaign support from Mike Bloomberg.

 The commission vote held prior to the election was an important signal that Arizona plans to move forward with the 100 percent clean energy target it’s discussed for years.
 But final approval of the plan, and determinations on what specific policies will guide the state towards that level, will be officially decided after the election.